SudoPlz/react-native-connectivity-tracker/README.md

 Because we can no longer trust that react-native connectivity changes are valid, so we have to double check before we trust the result.
 Here's the [RN issue](https://github.com/facebook/react-native/issues/8615)

+### How?

+The only thing this library does is, whenever a network change event get's dispatched by `NetInfo`, we verify that the connection is alive by pinging google.

+p.s: On production we verify by checking if our server is up (by overriding `verifyServersAreUp`) but you don't have to do that.

 ### Usage:

 ```javascript